theseanything/civilservicelgbt.github.io/_posts/2018-10-11-national-coming-out-day-jack-s-story.md

   We asked some of our volunteers to share their coming out story for National Coming Out Day.
 This is Jack's story.
 permalink: /2018/10/11/national-coming-out-day-jacks-story
+image: /assets/images/posts/prism-at-pride.jpg
+image-alt: >-
+  Jack with the PRISM network, and DCMS Permanent Secretary Sue Owen, at Pride in London 2018
 ---
 > Jack Stephens works for the Welsh Government.
 Jack volunteers for both the Welsh Government LGBT+ network, Prism, and the Civil Service LGBT+ Network.